Create the Perfect Interior Design Mood Board in 8 Easy Steps

 2. Start Collecting Imagery that Suits the Style

-Now that you've established which direction or style you wish to depict on your interior design mood board, you start collecting images of items or materials that really suit the style well.
 Don't be too selective, you can always delete if you have gathered too much, or if your design direction changes.
-Also don't be too concerned if you don't quite have the end product in mind yet.
-Chances are this process takes you into a certain direction and shapes your ideas and thoughts.
+Also, don't be too concerned if you don't quite have the end product in mind yet.
+Chances are this process takes you in a certain direction and shapes your ideas and thoughts.

 3. Add Inspirational Images to your Interior Design Mood Board

 Depending on where you start, this step may come before the previous step.
 Sometimes, you don't know yet where you want to go with the interior style but you do have a certain vibe in mind.
-Or you find a certain image on the internet that may have nothing to do with home decor, but just captures the essence of your idea.
+Or you find a certain image on the internet that may have nothing to do with home decor but just captures the essence of your idea.

-You'll find for example a certain image of inspiration (a favourite good looking dish, or maybe a stunning bird, or sunset) with the most beautiful colours.
+You'll find for example a certain image of inspiration (a favourite good-looking dish, or maybe a stunning bird, or sunset) with the most beautiful colours.
 You could create an entirely new colour palette that way.
 I have decorated an entire home with the help of goose feathers (read more about that here).

-You can also add an inspiration image of a finished space in the style you've chosen or that the client has requested.
-But be careful and choose wisely; the inspiration imagery you choose to include in your mood board can have a big influence on the look and feel of your project!
-These images can define the direction and outcome of your project, and make the difference between a client proceeding with your ideas or aborting the project altogether.
+You can also add an inspirational image of a finished space in the style you've chosen or that the client has requested.
+But be careful and choose wisely; the inspirational imagery you choose to include in your mood board can have a big influence on the look and feel of your project!

 4. Add Colours and Fonts to your Interior Design Mood Board

-At this point it's important to start thinking about your colour scheme and what fonts you want to use for your interior design mood board.
+At this point, it's important to start thinking about your colour scheme and what fonts you want to use for your interior design mood board.
 The use of colour is hugely important to an interior designer and is often the one thing the client has strong ideas about.
-You can start with a colour scheme in mind or work backwards and extract a colour scheme out of an inspiration image.
+You can start with a colour scheme in mind or work backwards and extract a colour scheme out of an inspirational image.

 Written language can also add a lot to a mood board (see also step 7).
-The font you use can express a certain style (see the excellent use of font in the art deco mood board below) so choose wisely.
+The font you use can express a certain style (see the excellent use of font in the Art Deco mood board below) so choose wisely.

 5. Take Your Interior Design Board from Messy to Organised

-Once you have all your collected imagery and inspiration in the one place, the next step is to create the perfect composition.
+Once you have all your collected imagery and inspiration in one place, the next step is to create the perfect composition.
 Get creative!
 You want to make it visually interesting.
 You can layer your imagery for example, and think of a surprising way to arrange your images, rather than in straight lines.
 They don't all have to be neat and square pictures; have fun playing around!

 You can get it right in one go or the process can take ages.
 It is quite normal to feel like you have no idea how your mood board will come together.
 You'll probably have more material than you need and it might look a bit messy and disorganised.
 That’s okay!
 Creativity is an act of transformation.
 When you're stuck, sleep on it, and take another look the next day,